lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for the storage of records from past elections
 - rules, policies, and procedures for "stateless" voting machines
 - rules, policies, and procedures for election observers
+- rules, policies, and procedures for canvassing
+- rules, policies, and procedures for advertising
 - rules, policies, and procedures for auditing, vetting, and guarantors: items to be audited: ballot counting, whole voting system, audits themselves, security